 Mattie Salter killed by her brother, who didn’t know it was loaded, Sandersville, Ga.

 Mrs. Dunsford, of Reading, Pa., meets with a mishap in a theatre.

 The Bravery of charming Miss Jaffray, the daughter of a New York millionaire, saves many lives at Irvington, N. Y.

-Reprinted from The National Police Gazette, October 15, 1892.
+Reprinted from National Police Gazette, December 4,1880.